mmeinardi-ganymede/sql-schema-builder/README.md

 to newest schema.

-The big benefit of keeping the schema inside your code is that it is right there in the same version control system of your choice.
+The big benefit of keeping the schema inside your code is that it is right there in the same version control system of your choice - along with history of all changes made to it.
 You don't need to synchronize changes in your app code, some other sql schema keeping scripts and the database.

 ## Idea